jojozhuang/jojozhuang.github.io/_note/javascript-in-mdn.md

 layout: post
 key: note
 title: "Javascript In MDN"
-date: 2017-01-01
+index: 1
-subcateogry: javascript
+category: javascript
-categories:
-- note
 ---

-> Nodes for javascript
+> Nodes for javascript222

 JavaScript has a prototype-based object model instead of the more common class-based object model.